Rytual/OldPhonePad-FSM/README.md

  '-------------'
 ```

-## State Machines and SMS: A Perfect Match

-Back when I was mastering T9 texting in my teenage years, I never realized I was essentially operating a finite state machine with my thumbs.
-Each press was a state transition, each space was a reset, and the '#' key was the accept state.
-This implementation makes those implicit state changes explicit.

-This decoder solves the classic old phone keypad challenge using a **Finite State Machine (FSM)** approach with formal state transitions and proper separation of concerns.

 ## The Challenge

-Decode old phone keypad input into readable text.
+This tackles the old phone keypad decoding problem using a Finite State Machine approach.
+The idea is to model the decoder with explicit states and transitions - idle, accumulating, and handling special cases.

 The keypad layout:

 ```
 1: &'(        2: abc       3: def